i-am-jc/famcon25/2/i_am_brave.md

 <mark>*(to audience)* </mark> Please raise them high when you find something!

 ---
-**#todo, need to figure out how to do this with what is available...**

-MAIN Display: LIVING ROOM INSIDE ANCESTRAL HOME
-SIDE LED: Animation of the acronym B.R.A.V.E surrounded by question marks, to indicate that a search is going on.
+<mark> **MAIN Display: LIVING ROOM INSIDE ANCESTRAL HOME** with acronym animation of  B.R.A.V.E surrounded by question marks, to indicate that a search is going on.
 Acronym text must be the same (or recognizably similar) color & font as the actual letters found DOWNSTAGE.
-AT RISE & DOWNSTAGE
-The FAMILY SPEAKER looks around the house (ONSTAGE and DOWNSTAGE) for more items and letter clues.
-Eldest Child finds R attached to a FIRST AID KIT near RIGHT DOWNSTAGE.
-Dad finds A attached to a MAP in CENTER DOWNSTAGE.
-Middle and Youngest Child finds V attached to BATTERIES and FLASHLIGHT in the RIGHT STAGE.
-Mom finds E attached to ROPE in LEFT DOWNSTAGE.
-While everyone looks for the letters and items, Caretaker brings in the ALTAR with the HOLY FAMILY IMAGE to put onstage SFX
+The **FAMILY SPEAKER** looks around the house (ONSTAGE and DOWNSTAGE) for more items and letter clues.
+Eldest Child finds **R attached to a FIRST AID KIT** near RIGHT DOWNSTAGE.
+Dad finds **A attached to a MAP** in CENTER DOWNSTAGE.
+Middle and Youngest Child finds **V attached to BATTERIES and FLASHLIGHT** in the RIGHT STAGE.
+Mom finds **E attached to ROPE** in LEFT DOWNSTAGE.
+While everyone looks for the letters and items, **Caretaker brings in the ALTAR with the HOLY FAMILY IMAGE** to put onstage.
+Background Music is **POWER UP** INSTRUMENTAL </mark>
-POWER UP INSTRUMENTAL

 ---